Emissions from old wood stoves

 Clean burn Technology from Jøtul

 The requirement from the Norwegian authorities for modern stoves is that they must emit no more than 10 grams of particulate matter for every kilogram of wood that is burned.
 However, we have taken the concept of “clean burn” to a far more environmentally friendly level, and now manufacture stoves with emissions less than half the statutory requirement.
-Some models can even boast emissions as low as 1.9 grams, a level which no other manufacturer can match.
 The reason is a constant focus on product development and innovation, explains Rene Christensen, our Senior Vice President Sales and Marketing.

 Senior Vice President Sales and Marketing at Jøtul, René Christensen